ibm-cloud-docs/vpc/cbr.md

 1. Define the allowed endpoint types.
    - Keep the toggle set to **No** to allow all endpoint types.
    - Set the toggle to **Yes** to allow only specific endpoint types, then choose from the list.
-1. Select a network zone or zones that you have already created, or create a new network zone by clicking **Create**.
+1. Select an existing network zone or zones, or create a network zone by clicking **Create**.

    Contexts define the location from which your resources can be accessed, effectively linking your network zone to your rule.
    {: tip}

 1. Click **Add** to add your configuration to the summary.
 Click **Next**.
 1. Name your rule and select how you want to enforce it.
-Then click **Create**.
+Then, click **Create**.

 ## Monitoring context-based restrictions in VPC Infrastructure Services
 {: #cbr-vpc-monitoring}

-The context-based restriction service generates audit logs every time a context-based policy is enforced.
+The context-based restriction service generates audit logs every time when a context-based policy is enforced.
 For more information, see
 [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).

 ## Troubleshooting failures due to context-based restrictions
 {: #cbr-vpc-troubleshooting}

-### User getting 403 Unauthorized
+### 403 Unauthorized error messages
 {: #cbr-vpc-tbs-403-unauth}

-When a request is denied because of improper access permissions or the request originates outside of the network zone that is defined in context-based restrictions rule, the error response has a format that is similar to the following examples.
+When a request is denied because of improper access permissions or the request originates outside of the network zone that is defined in context-based restrictions rule, the error response is similar to the following examples.

-#### 403 unauthorized error when using the CLI
+#### 403 unauthorized error in the CLI response
 {: #cbr-vpc-tbs-403-unauth-cli}
 {: cli}